March 18

 • Call your insurer first, get a claim number, and keep it handy.

-Use your roofer as an advocate
+Use your roofer as a documentation resource

 • A local roofer’s pre-adjuster inspection creates an independent record.